-Of the two, belt drive will be found in all the best budget turntables under $100 that we present below.
+Of the two, belt drive will be found in all the best budget turntables under $100 that we present above.

 To move the platter (the area where your record rests), a belt drive will have literally a rubber belt wrapped around the base of platter that is then wrapped around a pin that is affixed to a motor.

 When the motor kicks up, it will then power the belt to spin the platter to the desired RPM (i.e. 33 1/3, 45, or 78).

 Purists out there will feel that belt drives aren’t perfect since the stylus weight on the record may alter the rich sound that is emitted from the record along with slightly inconsistent speeds.